srossell/srossell.github.io/content/blog/tips/pelican_github_workflow.md

 modified from a workflow by Joel Zeldes at [anotherdatum](http://anotherdatum.com/pelican-and-github-pages-workflow.html).

 First create a repository with a `master` and a `source` branch.
-In teh `source` branch is where you will develop your pelican website.
+In the `source` branch is where you will develop your pelican website.
 The `master` branch is used for publishing the site.